+44 (0)20 7822 1200

 Recent cases include:

-- FC YMCA v CS Ltd – Acting for the defendant in a claim brought following a flood in a YMCA property from a foul drainage pipe.
+- FC YMCA v CS Ltd – Claim concerning flooding arising from a foul drainage pipe.

-- RHC v MBS Ltd v SWP BV – Acting for a defendant/Part 20 claimant in an action arising from a flood caused by a defective boiler.
+- RHC v MBS Ltd v SWP BV – Claim arising from an allegedly defective boiler.

-- ES Ltd v SCEE Ltd – Acting for the defendant in a claim arising from a fire in a fish and chip shop.
+- ES Ltd v SCEE Ltd – Claim concerning a fire in a restaurant.

-- W v CES Ltd and CD Ltd – Acted for the importer of an electrical component alleged to have caused extensive damage to a custom-built house.
+- W v CES Ltd and CD Ltd – Electrical damage to all appliances within a custom-built house.

-- M v South East Water Limited – Acted for the Defendant in an action under the Water Industry Act 1991.
+- M v SEW Ltd – Action under the Water Industry Act 1991.

-- Laserpoint Ltd v Prime Minister of Malta EWHC 1820 (QB) – Acted, as junior counsel, in a dispute arising from a fire in a Maltese convention centre, said to have been caused by the use of a laser-lighting display.
+- Laserpoint Ltd v Prime Minister of Malta EWHC 1820 (QB) – Dispute arising from a fire in a Maltese convention centre, said to have been caused by the use of a laser-lighting display.

 Recent cases include:

-- Barbour v Oprean – Acting for a haulage company in a claim concerning the theft of a shipment of goods.
+- B Ltd v O Srl – Claim concerning the theft of a shipment of goods.

-- TBM Ltd v KFH – Acting for the claimant in an action for breach of contract and professional negligence by a letting agency.
+- TBM Ltd v KFH – Claim alleging breach of contract and professional negligence by a letting agency.

-- MS Ltd v SRP Ltd – Acted in a claim concerning the reasonableness of a defendant’s standard terms of business.
+- MS Ltd v SRP Ltd – Dispute concerning application of the Unfair Contract Terms Act 1977 and the reasonableness of a party’s standard terms of business.

-- M&M Ltd v BPC BV – Acted as junior counsel in an arbitration concerning a dispute as to fitness for purpose of imported products.
+- M&M Ltd v BPC BV – Arbitral dispute concerning fitness for purpose of imported products.

-- Z v L Ltd – Acted for a successful claimant in a dispute arising from a share purchase agreement.
+- Z v L Ltd – Dispute arising from a share purchase agreement.

-- R v WB Ltd and S – Represented the defendant in an action brought on a personal guarantee in the sum of £1 million.
+- R v WB Ltd and S – Claim pursuant to a personal guarantee in the sum of £1 million.

-- X v LIE Ltd – Acted for a member of a Middle Eastern ruling family in an action seeking recovery of a chattel bailed to the defendant’s agent and unlawfully retained.
+- X v LIE Ltd – Claim by member of a Middle Eastern ruling family seeking recovery of a bailed chattel.